lukas-vlcek/bigdesk/index.md

 ### online from the web

-You can also run bigdesk directly from the web without needing to install it.
+You can also run Bigdesk directly from the web without needing to install it.
 Just [select the version](v) you want to use and you are ready to go.

 *****